eNMS-automation/eNMS/docs/source/automation/servicetypes/scrapli_command.md

     - `system`: Wrapper around OpenSSH/System available SSH binary
     - `paramiko`: Wrapper around paramiko library
     - `ssh2`: Wrapper around ssh2-python library

+- `Socket Timeout`: When socket is created it is initially set with this timeout

+- `Transport Timeout`: When system transport is selected, this is the timeout used.
+If ssh2 or paramiko are the selected the timeouts for each respective library is used.

+- `Ops Timeout`: This timeout is used for individual operations (commands)

 ## Connection Parameters